PMMon/Thesis_Social_Interactions/Generate_Datasets/README.md

 # Generate Datasets

-The scripts in this folder allow you to generation synthetic datasets with the Social Force Model [[1]](#1) that either:
+The scripts in this folder allow you to generate synthetic datasets with the Social Force Model [[1]](#1) that either:

 * Focus on the social interactions between pedestrians and exclude human-space interactions
 * Comprise human-space interactions in addition to human-human interactions